Eden-Hazani/react-native-number-scroll/README.md

  onPress?: Callback on press of the button () => void

  injectValue?
 Inject a new value to the current scroll state,if the number changes the new change will be injected to the state (number)

+ sideButtonColor? hex of the wanted side button color (string)